-- 16. Nonexecuting program statements that provide documentation are called
+16. Nonexecuting program statements that provide documentation are called

-- a. classes
+a. classes

-- b. notes
+b. notes

-- c. comments
+c. comments

-- d. commands
+d. commands

-- 17. The Java programming language supports three types of comments:
+17. The Java programming language supports three types of comments:

-- \\\\\, \\\\, and javadoc.

-- a. line, block
+a. line, block

-- b. string, literal
+b. string, literal

-- c. constant, variable
+c. constant, variable

-- d. single, multiple
+d. single, multiple

-- 18. After you write and save a program file, you \\\\\\ it.
+18. After you write and save a program file, you it.

-- a. interpret and then compile
+a. interpret and then compile

-- b. interpret and then execute
+b. interpret and then execute

-- c. compile and then resave
+c. compile and then resave

-- d. compile and then interpret
+d. compile and then interpret

-19. The command to execute a compiled program is \\\\\.
+19. The command to execute a compiled program is

-- a. run
+a. run

-- b. execute
+b. execute

-- c. javac
+c. javac

-- d. java
+d. java

-- 20. You save text files containing Java language source code using the file extension
+20. You save text files containing Java language source code using the file extension

+ajava

+bclass

+ctxt

+dsrc

+21. The Java Virtual machine, or JVM, refers to a(n)

-- a. .java
+a. interpreter

-- b. .class
+b. operating system

-- c. .txt
+c. hypothetical computer

-- d. .src
+d. compiler